 Closing thoughts: Balance-Shmalance

-The magic of the 80/20 analysis is that you can deposit all the energy and time freed up from the anxiety-producing tasks and invest it into the most happiness producing ones.
-Sooner or later you should start thinking what is the big picture goal; what do you want your life to look like?
+The magic of the 80/20 analysis is that you can deposit all the energy and time freed up from the anxiety-producing tasks and invest it into the most happiness-producing ones.
+Sooner or later you should start thinking what the big picture goal is; what do you want your life to look like?
 It is not an easy question, and you will probably not have a satisfying answer right in line waiting if we dismiss the ambiguous “be happy.”

 You can have anything you want, but not everything.
 And not right now.

 I’ll leave you with few ideas and questions